 The Citizenship Question

-The Commerce Department under President Trump wanted to ask a citizenship question on the 2020 Census, which created quite a bit of turbulence.
+The Commerce Department under the Trump administration wanted to ask a citizenship question on the 2020 Census, which created quite a bit of turbulence.
 Three courts blocked the admittance of such a question to the Census, which then went to the Supreme Court Justices.
 On June 27, 2019, the Supreme Court agreed with the lower courts in a 5-4 decision.

 For more on the citizenship question, listen to this Constitution Center debate between Tom Wolf and John Eastman.